puppetlabs/puppetlabs-patching_as_code/README.md

   classify_pe_patch => true
 }
 ```
 This will change the behavior to also declare the `pe_patch` class, and match its `patch_group` parameter with this module's `patch_group` parameter.
+In this scenario, make sure you do not classify your nodes with `pe_patch` via the node groups or other means.

 ## Usage

-To control which patch group a node belongs to, you need to set `patch_group` parameter of the class.
+To control which patch group a node belongs to, you need to set the `patch_group` parameter of the class.
 It is highly recommended to use Hiera to set the correct value for each node, for example:
 ```
 patching_as_code::patch_group: early